namlong135/TIL/chrome/copy-stuffs-from-the-console.md

 # Copy Some Data From The Console

-Sometimes you have some data that you are playing around with in the console, something you logged from an API response.
-You then want to share it, so you try to copy the whole thing into your system copy buffer.
+Sometimes when you tried to console.log something and wanted to share those.
 There are a couple hacky ways of doing this, but Chrome supports a really smooth way.